Fumisani2019/zero_day/README.md

-THE BOSSS IS IN THE HOUSE
+THE BOSS IS IN THE HOUSE
 Table of contents
 *obey the rules
 *be submissive